JulienMalka/Linkal/README.md

   }
 }
 ```
 The calendars have to be **public**.
 Linkal does not perform any authentification.
-The ``color`` field is optionnal.
+The ``color`` field is optional.
 If provided, the color of the calendar will be overriden by Linkal.
 This is useful if several of the calendars you're aggregating have the same color.

 ### Running